Nigeria's oil union orders halt of gas supply to Dangote refinery over mass sackings

-Nigeria's oil workers' union has ordered its members to cut off gas supply to the Dangote Petroleum Refinery, escalating a labour dispute after the dismissal of hundreds of Nigerian workers.
+Nigeria’s oil workers’ union has ordered members to cut off gas supply to the Dangote petroleum refinery, escalating a labour dispute after hundreds of workers were dismissed and threatening to disrupt fuel supply in Africa’s most populous nation.

-The Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) directed its branches across major oil firms to enforce an immediate halt to crude and gas deliveries to the refinery.
+The Petroleum and Natural Gas Senior Staff Association of Nigeria (Pengassan) directed branches at major oil firms to enforce an immediate halt to crude and gas deliveries to the refinery.

 The union accused Dangote management of “misinformation and propaganda” instead of addressing the alleged wrongful disengagement of unionised employees, according to a letter dated September 26 seen by Reuters.

-"Crude oil supply valves to the refinery should be shut.
-The loading operation for vessels headed there should be halted immediately," PENGASSAN general secretary Lumumba Okugbawa wrote in the directive.
-The directive comes days after Dangote Refinery laid off the Nigerian workers, allegedly replacing them with foreign nationals, mostly from India.
-The company said the dismissals were part of a reorganisation aimed at improving safety and operational efficiency.
+Dangote refinery said the dismissals were part of a reorganisation to improve safety and efficiency.

+It said late on Saturday that “absolutely no law gives Pengassan the right to direct its branches to ‘cut off’ gas and crude oil supplies to Dangote refinery or at all”, or to interfere or disrupt its contracts with vendors and suppliers.

-Dangote Refinery did not immediately respond to a request for comment on the PENGASSAN letter.
-The dispute adds to mounting pressure on the $20bn refinery, which announced it would suspend petrol sales in naira, effective September 28, due to crude supply shortfalls and foreign exchange mismatches.
-The move has raised concerns about rising fuel prices and further strain on Nigeria's fragile currency.
+The dispute mounts pressure on the $20bn (R345.6bn) refinery, which said it would suspend petrol sales in naira from September 28 due to crude supply shortfalls and foreign exchange mismatches.
+The move has raised concerns about rising fuel prices and further strain on Nigeria’s fragile currency.

-PENGASSAN said chairpersons of union chapters at oil majors must "report promptly the progress of the directive", signalling a co-ordinated shutdown that could disrupt fuel supplies in Africa's most populous country.
+Pengassan said chairs of union chapters at oil majors must “report promptly the progress of the directive”, signalling a coordinated shutdown could disrupt the country’s fuel supplies.

 Reuters